Updated on October 12th, 2020

 A dysfunctional family dynamic can also contribute to codependency among family members who are affected by addiction, and the stress of it all can cause trauma, anxiety, depression, or even substance abuse among other loved ones who feel unable to cope with it all.

 Clearly, the damage caused by this enabling is widespread.
-Enabling behaviors don’t just hurt the addicted individual—they have a negative impact on the entire family, affecting the overall health, well-being, and happiness of everyone involved.
+Enabling behaviors don’t just hurt the addicted individual—they harm the entire family, affecting the overall health, well-being, and happiness of everyone involved.

 When you find out that your actions have been contributing to a loved one’s addiction, it can be difficult to figure out how you can help instead.
 Although your intentions may be good, foregoing your need to take care of your loved one’s substance abuse problems is the best way to help them.